Exploring Traditional Medicines of Manitoba

 Mâsikîsk ᒫᓯᑮᐢᐠ "White Cedar" (Thuja occidentalis)

-The White Cedar belongs to the cupressaceae (cypress) family and are not considered "true" cedars, which are of the genus cedrus and pinae (pine) family.
+The White Cedar is actually considered a false cedar as it belongs to the cupressaceae (cypress) family and are not considered "true" cedars, which are of the cedrus (cedar) genus and pinae (pine) family.
+It is also known in Latin as arborvitae meaning “tree of life”

 Paskwâwihkwaskwa ᐸᐢᑳᐧᐃᐧᐦᑲᐧᐢᑲᐧ "Sage"(Salvia apiana)